Hexavalent chromium: Toxicity

-Hexavalent chromium is present in drinking water and public water systems.
 Based on the findings of the National Toxicology Program (NTP)—which is headquartered in the National Institute of Environmental Health Sciences (NIEHS)—in 2014, California established a state-wide drinking water standard of 10 parts per billion (ppb)—micrograms per liter (MCL) of 10 ppb—"specifically for hexavalent chromium, not total chromium."

 For drinking water, the United States Environmental Protection Agency (EPA) does not have a Maximum Contaminant Level (MCL) for hexavalent chromium.

-Remediation of hexavalent chromium in groundwater and drinking water
+Remediation of hexavalent chromium in water

-There are mainly three types of methods to remediate hexavalent chromium in ground water and drinking water: